 Tracheomalacia is a process characterized by flaccidity of the supporting tracheal cartilage, widening of the posterior membranous wall, and reduced anterior-posterior airway caliber.
 These factors cause tracheal collapse, especially during times of increased airflow, such as coughing, crying, or feeding.[1, 2, 3] Tracheomalacia most commonly affects the distal third of the trachea and can be associated with various congenital anomalies, including cardiovascular defects, developmental delay, gastroesophageal reflux, and tracheoesophageal fistula.

-Tracheomalacia can be categorized into 3 groups based on histological, endoscopic, and clinical presentation.
+Tracheomalacia can be categorized into three groups on the basis of histologic, endoscopic, and clinical presentation, as follows: